maticnetwork/terraform-polygon-supernets/README.md

 filters:
   tag:BaseDN: "<YOUR_DEPLOYMENT_NAME>.edge.<YOUR_COMPANY>.private"
 ```

+The ssh configuration used by Ansible assumes that your default
+profile will be configured for the same region where your VMs are
+deployed.
+You can run `aws configure get region` and confirm that the
+default matches your inventory location.

 4. The `local-extra-vars.yml` file contains a number of values that are
    often adjusted during Supernet deployments.
 At the very least,